danschaffer/homepage/_posts/2024-02-27-blueberrymuffin.md

 image: /images/blueberrymuffin.jpg
 ---

-Liked the blueberry recipe from Deb Perlmann since it is not quite as sweet and had lots of blueberry flavor.
+Liked the blueberry recipe from Deb Perelman (from Smitten Kitchen) since it is not quite as sweet and had lots of blueberry flavor.
 Making 9 is great since 12 is usually too many.
 The sugar on top is nice using a raw sugar like demerra or turbinado.
 The recipe is quick with just one bowl.
 It is possible to prepare the muffins in the time it takes to preheat the oven.